MikeMitterer/dart-material-icons/README.md

 Googles original version comes "only" with black or white SVGs.
 **material_icons** allows you to **theme** your icons!!!
 Tested with Chrome, Safari, FF + IE.
-IE - needs the no-svg class (see below)

 ![Screenshot][screenshot]